decency131/drng/README.md

-# rng
+# drng

-Random number generator written in Rust.
+Decent random number generator written in Rust.

 Made for fun, probably won't be any decent.